google/gtest-parallel/README.md

 ## XML Output

-This script is able to save test results in XML format.
-Use `--dump_xml_test_results=` to enable XML output and specify file name.
+This script supports saving test results as Google Test XML.
+Use `--gtest_output=FORMAT[:DIRECTORY_PATH/|:FILE_PATH]` parameter to enable this feature.
+FORMAT is either `xml` or `xml-full`.
+FILE_PATH defaults to test_detail.xml.

-By default standard error and output are saved in XML for failed tests.
+Standard error and output are saved in `<system-out>` tag under `<testcase> tag in addition to other Google Test XML data.
+In `xml` format only failed tests have output saved.
+In `xml-full` format output is saved for all tests.
-Include `--dump_xml_all_logs` in command line to save output of all logs.

 For example:

-    $ ./gtest-parallel path/to/binary... --dump_xml_test_results=example.xml --dump_xml_all_logs
+    $ ./gtest-parallel path/to/binary... --gtest_output=xml:example.xml